FedericaLucia/FedericaLucia.github.io/_talks/2022-07-06-gmap-organization.md

 * Share research on group recommender systems
 * Address problems in the field
 * Educate and discuss group recommender systems with likeminded researchers
-* Develop methods and resources to enrich the field.
+* Develop methods and resources for group recommender systems across interdisciplinary approaches.